AlyshaM-09/osTicketing/README.md

   - Remote Desktop <br>
   - Internet Information Service

-  <h2>Operating Sytems Used</h2>
+  <h2>Operating Systems Used</h2>
   - Windows 10 <br>
  - Windows Server 2022
-<h2>Definations</h2>
+<h2>Definitions</h2>
 <b>Localhost</b>: is a loopback request represented by the address 127.0.0.1.
 Localhost is a tool for testing web applications, network testing, and blocking malicious websites. <br>
-<b>Internet Information Services</b>: is a tool that runs on Windows systems that supports various protocals (HTTP, HTTPS, FTP, ect).
-IIS includes features managing sites, applicataions and server performance.
+<b>Internet Information Services</b>: is a tool that runs on Windows systems that supports various protocols (HTTP, HTTPS, FTP, ect).
+IIS includes features managing sites, applications  and server performance.

+<h2>Prerequisites</h2>
+<p> In Microsoft Azure I set up A Virtual Machine.
+To set up a Virtual Machine, click Virtual Machine -> create -> zone 3 -> Windows 10 -> username and password and then create.
+I take the IP address into the remote desktop and log in with the username and password set up. </p>

 <h2>Installing files</h2>
 <p>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/f0799a35-207d-45f8-9e7e-21fa5686f488" height="50%" width="50%" alt="step one"/>
 </p>
 <p>After creating a virtual machine in azure and logging in.
-Download and unzip the osTicket insatallation files.</p>
+Download and unzip the osTicket installation files.</p>
 <p>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/1e5dab0f-bf89-43d1-97d4-6a5ff60a2ff2" height="50%" width="50%" alt="step one"/>
 </p>
-<p>Enbale IIS in windows by following these steps: control panel -> windows features -> world wide web -> application development features -> CGI.
+<p>Enable IIS in windows by following these steps: control panel -> windows features -> world wide web -> application development features -> CGI.
 To know this has worked is by doing a loopback address.
 In the browser type in 127.0.0.1.
 If you see a blue screen it has worked.
 If you see an error, then go back through the steps previously.</p>
 <p>
 <p align="center">
     <img src="https://github.com/user-attachments/assets/b6d885ad-42dc-47fd-8215-d033ac849013"